 - Check speaker cables make sure they’re all connected and plugged into the right spot on your sound card.
 Also, check the speaker’s power cables.

-- Make sure windows volume is turned up and the volume is not muted, also make sure that you have all the wave and playback volume turned up and not muted.
+- Make sure the Windows volume is turned up, and the book is not muted, also make sure that you have all the wave and playback volume turned up and not muted.
 If you have ‘Digital Output Only’ checked in your Advanced Controls for Playback Controls, try unchecking it to see if that solves your non-sound problem.
 I found that if I have that checked my sound card won’t give me any sound.

 - If the previous tips didn’t help, then you may just have to replace your sound card, or least swap it out for another one to see if it might be a problem related to your sound card’s connection to the motherboard instead.

 The processor is the actual thinking part of the brain of the computer.
 It does all the calculations needed to make a computer run and does them all in split second timing.
-It determines how fast your computer generally runs, and most of the time is a bottleneck for systems that have had everything upgraded except the CPU.
+It determines how fast your laptop generally runs and, most of the time is a bottleneck for systems that have had everything upgraded except the CPU.